 What to do in case of overdose

 If you think you’ve used too much of this drug, call your doctor.
-You can also call the American Association of Poison Control Centers at 800-222-1222 or use their online tool.
+You can also call America’s Poison Centers at 800-222-1222 or use its online tool.
 But if your symptoms are severe, call 911 or your local emergency number, or go to the nearest emergency room right away.

 The active ingredient in Diastat and Diastat Acudial, diazepam, is a Schedule IV controlled substance.
-This means it can cause dependence, and has the potential to be misused.
+This means it can cause dependence and has the potential for misuse.
+Diastat has boxed warnings related to these risks.
+See the “Boxed warnings” section at the top of this article for more information.

-With dependence, your body needs the drug in order for you to feel normal.
+With dependence, your body needs the drug in order for you to feel like usual.
 Being dependent on a medication isn’t the same as addiction.
 Dependence often occurs because your body develops a high tolerance to the medication.
-Dependence can lead to misuse, which refers to using a drug for non-medical reasons, or in a way that’s not approved.
+Dependence can lead to misuse, which refers to using a drug for non-medical reasons or in a way that’s not approved.

 With drug withdrawal, you experience symptoms when you stop taking a drug.
 People who take diazepam every day and suddenly stop may experience symptoms such as:

-Because diazepam can cause dependence, Diastat should only be used to treat up to 5 seizure episodes a month.
-And, it shouldn’t be used to treat more than one seizure episode in a 5-day period.
+Because diazepam can cause dependence, you should only use Diastat to treat up to 5 seizure episodes a month.
+You should not use it to treat more than one seizure episode in a 5-day period.

 If you have a history of drug or alcohol misuse, your doctor may monitor you closely while you’re using Diastat.
 Or, they may decide to try a different medication to treat your refractory* seizures.

-If you’re taking Diastat, it’s important to only use the drug as prescribed by your doctor.
+If you’re taking Diastat, it’s important to only use the drug as your doctor prescribes.
 Don’t stop using Diastat without first talking with your doctor.
 They can help you stop the medication safely and minimize your risk for withdrawal symptoms.

 * Refractory means you’re still experiencing seizures even after taking at least two anti-epileptic medications.
 See the “Diastat and Diastat Acudial for seizures” section above.